MorganTDicks/Austin-Practice-blog/doccumentation.md

 	// Could not get this to work.
 Mde sseprte dt importers for now.
 	// merge dt importers.
   // Fixed, using a dictionry
+// Adding a smooth collapsing animation to the header banner when user scrolls down
+  //got it working to a point where i am satisfied with how it looks for now.

 ### Stuff that will bankrupt me:
 // Order Posts page by recent activity
-// Adding a smooth collapsing animation to the header banner when user scrolls down - (1/2) got the bnner working so fr
 // making 'show topics' and 'contact me' collapsable side bars instead of their own pages
-// Allowing each page to have its own banner image (dynamic css background images)
-	// Allowing each post to have a unique banner, or just default if no banner is present.
-(Set default bannerpath and default topic)
 // Making an image carousel for the recent posts section
 // Search comparing input to all existing posts as the user types.
 Search just takes in the theme and what they types, then returns it (as a prop for a master module, maybe?)
 // Adding a Star / Subscribe system for posts the user follows.